ak-fau/vcg/README.md

 # Versatile Clock Generator (VCG)

-The VCG module is a stable and precise frequency source designed to be used in experiments with time keeping (GPSDO), clock synchronisation (PTPv2, IEEE-1588) and Software Defined Radio (SDR).
+The VCG module is a stable and precise frequency source designed to be used in experiments with time keeping (GPSDO), clock synchronization (PTPv2, IEEE-1588) and Software Defined Radio (SDR).

 The hardware is designed with free/open-source KiCAD EDA Software Suite.